 Walid Saleh (Ph.D.
 Yale 2001, Religion) is Associate Professor in the Department for the Study of Religion and the Department of Near and Middle Eastern Civilizations at the University of Toronto.
 His interests include Arabic literature and language, modern Arabic poetry, the Qur’an and its exegesis in medieval Islamic Civilization.
 He is the author of several books and articles about Arabic and Hebrew Islamic texts and their history.

-Course fee $150, $90 for those having a valid student ID and
+Course fee $150, $90 for those having a valid student ID or

 $75 for under 18, unemployed or social assistance with valid proof.